-That first-gen Chromecast you’re still using on your bedroom TV?
+That first-gen Chromecast you’re still using with your bedroom TV?
 It’s no longer supported by Google.

 “Wait, it wasn’t already unsupported?!” you cry!